roshinithangachamy/Advanced-C-Lab-Manual/module9.md

-## EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+## EXP NO:11 C PROGRAM TO FIND THE PEEK OF STACK USING ARRAY.

 ### Aim:
-To write a C program to display stack elements using an array.
+To write a C program using function to find the peek of stack using array.
 ### Algorithm:
 1. Include Necessary Header Files
 2. Declare Global Variables